-- 20. Methods of teaching and learning are under continuous review and development in order that the curriculum meets the needs of the local population.
-The college is one of very few colleges that have such a broad range of curriculum offer.
+20. Methods of teaching and learning are under continuous review and development in order that the curriculum meets the needs of the local population.
+The College is one of very few that have

+- such a broad range of curriculum offer.
 A particular strength is the vocational nature of the programmes making learners ready for employment and the next stage of their lives. - 21.
 In response to Widening Participation and Social Inclusion agendas, Barking & Dagenham College has established a number of franchise partnerships with community based charities and other not-for-profit organisations. - 22.
 Barking & Dagenham College continues to offer a very wide range of courses from Entry Level to Higher Education.
-In keeping with the college strategic objective of providing an inclusive, learner-centred curriculum, Barking & Dagenham College provided full-time education for disaffected and excluded Year 11 pupils from local schools in 2010-2011, and part-time education for groups of school aged young people from the London Boroughs of Barking and Dagenham and Havering.
-In addition to this the college also works in partnership with local schools to provide specialist provision for learners with learning difficulties. - 23.
-Barking & Dagenham College has a work based learning team offering apprenticeships in a number of occupational areas and a business engagement team to better meet the training needs of employers.
-The college delivers all or part of the training for around 700 apprentices each year.
+In keeping with the College strategic objective of providing an inclusive, learner-centred curriculum, Barking & Dagenham College provided full-time education for disaffected and excluded Year 11 pupils from local schools in 2012-2013, and part-time education for groups of school aged young people from the London Boroughs of Barking and Dagenham and Havering.
+In addition to this the College also works in partnership with local schools to provide specialist provision for learners with learning difficulties. - 23.
+Barking & Dagenham College has an apprenticeships team offering apprenticeships in a number of occupational areas and a Business Innovation and Enterprise team to better meet the training needs of employers.
+The College delivers all or part of the training for around 700 apprentices each year.
+During 2011-12 the College made a financial commitment to invest in the subsidiary company Apprenticeship Works Limited and which has been consolidated into the accounts.
+The College also purchased a commercial salon Hairazors Limited for £0.484m to also enable the College to expand its apprenticeship provision and similarly has been consolidated into the accounts. - 24.
+The College worked in partnership with London Borough of Barking & Dagenham (LBBD) to open a training facility, Technical Skills Academy, for young learners in the Barking town centre.
+The facility opened in September 2012.
+The Academy's mission is to offer vocational Education and Training opportunities to young people.
+It will cater for those young people (14 to 18) in the LBBD, who have an interest and aptitude for applied learning. - 25.
+The College also built the Jubilee Building which opened in September 2013.
+A particular focus for the Centre is to develop cohorts of learners in STEM (Science, Technology, Engineering and Maths).
+It also houses the new Learning Resource Centre which will in open to the general public in January 2014.